 The instructions are a little better than what are found in a lot of Special Hobby kits.
 It's a A4 size 12 page booklet, not stapled.
 It features all the standard stuff, history and specifications, a parts map. icon chart, and a paint chart with Gunze numbers.
 Nine pages are dedicated to assembly diagrams with the assembly divided into 29 steps.
 The main difference here is the larger size which allows for the assembly diagrams to be larger and more detailed.
 The back page is a catalog of sorts of their other 1/32 scale kits.
 Painting and marking information is supplied on a separate sheet printed in color on glossy paper about the same size as their instruction sheet in other kits.
 One page of it has locations for the stencils of which quite a few are provided.

 The Eduard photo etch set (32595) was acquired in hopes that some of the parts that were missing from the kit fret will be included and I wanted the color instrument panel as I suck when it comes to painting them.
 From the looks of things I got what I wanted and a whole lot more.

 Special Hobby, like some of the other makers of short run low pressure molded kits, have made great strides in the quality and level of detail provided in their kits over the past few years and it seems like each one gets a bit better.
 The quality of this kit, while not what you would get in a Tamiya or Hasegawa kit, is very nice and should produce a very nice finished product.
 It is none the less a limited run kit and that means doing a lot of test fitting before gluing and some fit issues are to be expected.
-That said I think any modeler with a bit of experience with limited run kits would have little trouble with this one.
+If the length of the fuselage is a problem for you the only option is to cut and splice the fuselage.
+I don't plan on doing this as I think it looks OK as it is.
+I think any modeler with a bit of experience with limited run kits would have little trouble with this one.
 Recommended.

 Links to kit build or reviews